Modular Airborne FireFighting System: Development

 Congress established the MAFFS program after the 1970 Laguna Fire overwhelmed the existing aviation firefighting resources.
 The USFS was directed to develop a program in cooperation with the Air National Guard and Air Force Reserve to produce the equipment, training and operational procedures to integrate military air tankers into the national response system.
 The Engineered Systems Division of FMC Corporation (Santa Clara, CA) was contracted to design, build and test the modular tank system that would enable a standard C-130 to be quickly converted into a tanker.
 Initial flight tests with a prototype two-tank installation began in July 1971.
 Subsequent systems were fabricated by Aero Union of Chico, California.

 The MAFFS consists of a series of five pressurized fire retardant tanks with a total capacity of 2,700 USgal and associated equipment which is palletized and carried in the aircraft's cargo bay.
 In addition to the retardant tanks, each module contains a pressure tank where compressed air is stored at 82.7 bar (1200 psi).
 The control module includes the master control panel, the loadmaster's seat, and discharge valves.
 An air compressor module provides air pressure for charging the system; it stays at the airtanker base during air operations and is used to recharge the system between runs.
 Each unit weighs about 11,000 lb.
-It can be installed in any C-130-E or -H equipped with the USAF 463L cargo-handling system.
+It can be installed in any C-130E or H equipped with the USAF 463L cargo-handling system.

 Air tankers are categorized by their retardant capacity, and although the MAFFS capacity is just under 3000 USgal, a MAFFS C-130 is considered a Type 1 air tanker, which is the largest class.
 Retardant exits through two tubes which extend out the plane's aft cargo bay doors.
 The system can disperse all 10,220 L (2,700 gal) in five seconds over a fire, producing a fire line that is 60 ft wide and a quarter mile (400 m) long.
 It can then be reloaded in eight minutes.

-Maffs Corp. is a combination of two leading aftermarket support companies, United Aeronautical Corporation and Blue Aerospace.
-As an owner of some applicable intellectual property, tooling, and assets related to the design and manufacturing of retardant delivery systems including MAFFS I and II and RADS II, Maffs Corp assists with the service and support of existing systems as well as the design and construction of new aerial tanking and effluent delivery systems.
+Maffs Corp. is a combination of two aftermarket support companies, United Aeronautical Corporation and Blue Aerospace.